12 mind-blowing places for nature in Denmark

 7. Jammerbugten

-If you’re looking for spectacular nature at the North Sea coastline, go to Jammerbugten (The Bay Denmark).
-With 13 beaches – all wide, white and surrounded by rolling sand dunes – Jammerbugten has some of the best beaches in Denmark.
+With 13 beaches – all wide, white, and surrounded by rolling sand dunes – Jammerbugten has some of the best beaches in Denmark.

 Jammerbugten also has one of the best mountain bike tracks in Denmark by Slettestrand.
 Or you can go for a walk in the forests, plantations and along the beaches.
-It’s wild, untamed and – if you ask me – some of the best nature in Denmark.
+It’s wild, untamed, and – if you ask me – some of the best nature in Denmark.

 8. Faxe Kalkbrud

-Faxe Kalkbrud (Limestone quarry) is such a beautiful and unique place with crystal blue lakes and sandy white hills – it’s unlike anywhere else in Denmark.
-63 million years ago, it was at the bottom of the ocean.
-As a result, it’s the perfect place to find fossils.
+Faxe Limestone Quarry is such a beautiful and unique place with crystal blue lakes and sandy white hills – it’s unlike anywhere else in Denmark.

 9. The Wadden Sea

 The Wadden Sea (Vadehavet) is one of the natural UNESCO sites in Denmark.
 What makes this place unique is that the North Sea water flows into the Wadden Sea twice a day, flooding the mud flats with seawater.
-When the tide is low, you can drive or take tractor-bus rides to offshore islands and watch harbour seals on the sandbanks.

-During spring or autumn, you can also see the most famous natural sight in Denmark – black sun (sort sol).
-Black sun is when hundreds of thousands of starlings turn the sky black by dancing and circling around.
+During spring or autumn, you can also see the most famous natural sight in Denmark – Black Sun (sort sol).
+Black Sun is when hundreds of thousands of starlings turn the sky black by dancing and circling around.
 Don’t miss it!

 10. Bornholm